Frequently Asked Questions about Graduate Staff Fee Remissions

 Tuition: Does the fee remission cover 100% tuition and fees?

-No. The remission leaves a lump sum of tuition that the student is responsible for plus all applicable credit hour fees.
-In reality, the remission could be called a tuition remission because all fees are the student’s responsibility.
-The flat tuition fee per semester for the 2016-17 academic year is $796.85 (plus $18.25 Composite fee per credit hour and $65.30 per lab hour, if any) but it changes yearly.
-The differential fee for your department is not affected.
+No. The remission leaves a lump sum of tuition that the student is responsible for, plus some specific fees.
+The flat tuition fee per semester for the 2017-18 academic year is $808.00 per semester (plus lab fees, if any, and any special course fees) but the amount of the remission changes yearly.
+The differential fee for your department is not affected by the remission.
+Late registration fees would still apply.

 A remission form must be submitted every semester a student is employed, including summer.